StringManolo/DarkMessenger/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue if you have any suggestions or improvements.

 ## FAQ

+If you have questions, click [here](https://github.com/StringManolo/DarkMessenger/blob/main/FAQ.md) to open the FAQ.